-Rule 1 - The regular meetings of the Board shall be as established by the By-laws of the Board in compliance with Title XIII of the City Charter.
-Special meetings shall be held as permitted by the By-Laws of the Board.
+The regular meetings of the Board shall be as established by the bylaws of the Board of Library Commissioners (the "Board" herein) in compliance with Title XIII of the City Charter.
+Special meetings shall be held as permitted by the bylaws of the Board.

-Rule 2 - The president of the board shall open the meeting at the time as provided in the calendar approved by the Board, and as required by the By-laws by taking the chair and calling the members to order; by announcing the business before the assembly in the order in which it is to be acted upon; by recognizing members entitled to the floor; by stating and putting to a vote all questions which are regularly moved, or necessarily arise in the course of the proceedings, and by announcing the results of the vote.
-They shall preserve order and decorum, decide on all questions of order and conduct of proceedings.
-The president shall appoint all committees subject to the approval of the Board.
+The President of the Board shall open the meeting at the time provided in the calendar approved by the Board, and as required by the bylaws by taking the chair and calling the members to order; by announcing the business before the assembly in the order in which it is to be acted upon; by recognizing members entitled to the floor; by stating and putting to a vote all questions which are regularly moved, or necessarily arise in the course of the proceedings; and by announcing the results of the vote.
+They shall preserve order and decorum, decide on all questions of order, and conduct of proceedings.
+The President shall appoint all committees subject to the approval of the Board.

-Rule 3 - Any request for work product from staff shall be made through or authorized by a majority vote of the Board and conveyed to the Director.
+Any request for work product from staff shall be made through or authorized by a majority vote of the Board and conveyed to the Library Executive Director.

-Rule 4 - Email and other communications issued by Board members are public records, and may be subject to disclosure according to the Michigan Freedom of Information Act, being MCL 15.231 et. seq.
+Email and other communications issued by Board members are public records, and may be subject to disclosure according to the Michigan Freedom of Information Act (FOIA), being MCL 15.231 et. seq.